EnriqueBet/Stratis/README.md

   </li>

 <h2> Comments </h2>
-I wasn't really sure about the unities of the directions duration.
-Also I think that probably the timestamp of the data is not complete.
+I wasn't really sure about the unities of the directions duration, for me it feels too much if they are in seconds.

-## Execution time: 4.43 s on an Intel Core i7 - 4700HQ @ 2.40 GHz
+## Execution time: 4.43s on an Intel Core i7 - 4700HQ @ 2.40 GHz